zankia/damas-core/Authentication.md

 ## User administration
 Users are regular nodes, we can create, update or delete them using the API.

+We store a property `disable` under the user node.
+If disable is true, the user will not be able to signIn or use his user account.
+By default, the users are not disabled.

 Creation of a user using Python:
 ```python